epfl-ada/ada-2023-project-advanceddataarsonists/README.md

    - Fisher LDA

 can be used to cluster similar movies.
-For example, those 2 groups can represent if actors who played in the movie stepped out of their comfort zone or not.
+As an example, those 2 groups could represent: (1) actors who played in the movie stepped out of their comfort zone or (2) they did not.
 Those 2 groups are analguous to the treated/control groups for causal analysis.
 Then we can use the methods seen in class such as matching with propensity scores to mitigate unseen correlation, and sensitivity analysis to quantify our uncertainty.

 ## Proposed timeline